FertigLab/splicemutr/README.md

 star_file - the sj.out.tab file to convert into the .junc file\
 splicemutr_functions - the splicemutr functions.R file to load into the script\

 6)  Run LeafCutter on the .junc files generated for your experiment.
 You will need to format the groups and junctions files for your experiments.
 The groups file is a tab-delimited file with junc file name in one column and binary experimental grouping in the second column.
 The first experimental group in the groups file must be your reference group for the analysis.
 Further details about running LeafCutter are explained at [LeafCutter](https://davidaknowles.github.io/leafcutter/) and are covered in the rule running_leafcutter in the snakemake within this directory.
+For this step you will need to use splicemutr_leafcutter_cluster_regtools.py instead of leafcutter_cluster_regtools.py.
+This replacement script removes the dependence of the script on the .bed format blocksizes and blockcount sections since STAR sj.out.tab files do not rely upon this bed format for specifying splice junctions.
+Therefore, the conversion to .junc files does not account for blocksizes or blockcounts in the start and end coordinates for the splice junction.

 7)  This step takes the LeafCutter LeafViz output and saves the introns in a format suitable for input into SpliceMutr format_transcripts.R.
 This is covered in rule save_introns in the associated snakemake file within this directory.